csharpd/extraordinaries/_posts/2015-01-22-naomi-glass.md

 author: naomi
 comments: true
 ---
 *I met Naomi when I was living at Trill Farm in Devon.
-When I first arrived I would often see her wondering through the farm with her baby daughther, Elma strapped to her back.
+When I first arrived I would often see her wandering through the farm with her baby daughther, Elma strapped to her back.
 I knew nothing about her but I felt very compelled to speak to her about her life.
 Both she & Elma always looked so incredibly happy.
 I felt certain that she was doing something extraordinary.*

 ####Where are you from?
 I grew up in London, in the suburbs.
 It wasn't high-rise but it meant that my experience of the world was primarily through arts and culture.
 I always knew that I wanted to do something that made a difference.